 1. Background

-Posttraumatic stress disorder (PTSD) is a maladaptive reaction to a traumatic event, and it is present in about 7% of the population (1).
-The current scientific literature shows an association between PTSD and CVD risk factors (2) and cardiovascular disease (CVD).
-For example, a recent systematic review (3) reported that persons with PTSD had a largely increased risk of subsequent myocardial infection (HR 1.49, 95% CI 1.31-1.69).
+Post-traumatic stress disorder (PTSD) is a maladaptive reaction to a traumatic event and is present in about 7% of the population (1).
+The current scientific literature shows an increased incidence of cardiovascular disease (CVD) risk factors (2) and CVD (3) in persons with PTSD.

 Two pathways might explain the increased incidence of CVD in persons with PTSD.
-PTSD can lead to unhealthy behaviours such as substance use, physical inactivity, sleep disorders and dietary changes that lead to common cardiovascular risk factors (hypertension, diabetes, high cholesterol), which can cause CVD (2).
-An alternative explanation is that PTSD generates an inflammatory state that can cause CVDs such as myocardial infarction, unstable angina and stroke (2).
-This hypothesis is supported by studies showing that PTSD is independently associated with an increased risk of coronary heart disease even after adjusting for depression and cardiovascular risk factors, such as high cholesterol, hypertension and high blood pressure (3).
-Sleep disorders are common in patients with PTSD and have been also described as a risk factor for CVD (4).
+PTSD can lead to unhealthy behaviours such as substance use, physical inactivity, sleep disorders and dietary changes that lead to CVD risk factors (hypertension, diabetes, high cholesterol), which can cause CVD (2).
+An alternative explanation is that PTSD generates an inflammatory state that can cause major adverse cardiovascular events (MACE) such as myocardial infarction, unstable angina or stroke (2).
+This hypothesis is supported by studies showing that PTSD is independently associated with an increased risk of coronary heart disease even after adjusting for depression and cardiovascular risk factors (3).
+Sleep disorders are common in patients with PTSD and have also been described as a risk factor for MACE (4).

 The relationship between PTSD and CVD is bidirectional.
 Evidence suggests that a cardiovascular event can cause PTSD.
 For example, Edmonson found a 12% prevalence of PTSD secondary to acute coronary syndromes.
 PTSD, in turn, doubles the risk for recurrent acute coronary syndromes and mortality.
 The mechanisms through which CVD causally relates to PTSD are under study (2).

 While evidence on the association between PTSD and CVD is emerging, there is little empirical support for causal links between PTSD and CVD.
-We aim to examine PTSD as a causal risk factor for CVD and quantify the mediating effect of PTSD on CVD through CVD risk factors.
+We aim to examine PTSD as a causal risk factor for MACE and quantify the mediating effect of PTSD on MACE through CVD risk factors.

 2. Objectives

+To examine the cumulative incidence and factors associated with PTSD

-To describe the incidence of CVD risk factors (diabetes, hypertension, dyslipidaemia) and major adverse cardiovascular events (MACE) in persons with and without PTSD
+To describe the incidence of CVD risk factors (diabetes, hypertension, dyslipidaemia) and MACE in persons with and without PTSD

+To examine factors associated with CVD risk factors and MACE

 To examine PTSD as a causal risk factor for MACE (total effect)

 To quantify the mediating effect of PTSD through CVD risk factor on MACE (indirect effect via mediators).

 3. Study design